hassen05/NL2GraphQL/README.md

 - open the eval dashboard
 - access config/debug-only endpoints and admin controls

-For exact lookups, quoted names such as `"Wind Farm 1"` or `"the wagon"` usually work better than unquoted plain text.
+For exact lookups, quoted names such as `" Farm 1"` or `"the wagon"` usually work better than unquoted plain text.

 ## Why `PlanV2`
 Direct `NL -> GraphQL` generation tends to hallucinate fields, arguments, and unsafe query shapes.